 Projects/Activities

-This extended time in Europe allowed me to visit quite a few different countries, and a highlight was returning to Bilbao in the autonomous Basque region in northern Spain, where I reconnected with my “musical brother” Joshua Edelman, pianist, composer, educator and cofounder of the music school/performance space called the Jazz Cultural Theater of Bilbao (http://www.jazzculturalbilbao.com/), inspired by Barry Harris’s musical community center on Eighth Avenue in Manhattan back in the 1980s.
-During the past year Josh and I performed several two-piano concerts at JCTB, as well as at the Cafe Central in Madrid, and we look forward to continuing this four-hand partnership in the coming years…
+This past summer I also had a chance to spend some time in Spain, mostly in Basque Country, which allowed me to reconnect with my “musical brother” Joshua Edelman, pianist, composer, educator and cofounder of the music school/performance space called the Jazz Cultural Theater of Bilbao (http://www.jazzculturalbilbao.com/), including two-piano concerts at JCTB, as well as at the Cafe Central in Madrid.

-…Not too long before the pandemic I had a reunion with Grammy-winning trumpeter, composer, producer Brian Lynch when we played duets at Mezzrow jazz club, including music from “Tone Twister”, my first recording in over 10 years, on Brian’s Hollistic Musicworks label.
-Tone Twister, which you can stream and download at https://robschneiderman.bandcamp.com/releases, features the magic chemistry of Brian’s trumpet and Ralph Moore’s tenor, with the deep groovin energy of Gerald Cannon and Pete Van Nostrand on bass and drums.
-You can read more about Tone Twister in the extended liner notes which are pasted in just below.
+Hollistic MusicWorks is also the home for “Tone Twister”, my most recent recording as a leader, which features the magic chemistry of Brian’s trumpet and Ralph Moore’s tenor saxophone, with the deep groovin energy of Gerald Cannon and Pete Van Nostrand on bass and drums.
+You can stream and download at https://robschneiderman.bandcamp.com/releases, and you can read more about Tone Twister in the extended liner notes which are pasted in just below.
 These notes also include some of my thoughts on the mathematics-music mystery, and a sketch of how I got entangled with mathematics.
 I hope you dig it!

 Extended Liner notes for Tone Twister: